sangyoon0404/duckiebot_project/README.md

    * *(Note: The ROS2 Bridge is activated only after clicking Play.)*

 ### Step 2: Run Low-level Control Node (Terminal 1)
-Open a new WSL terminal and run the following commands:
+Open a new WSL terminal and run the following commands to start the motor driver.
 ```bash
 # Source ROS2 environment (Required)
 source /opt/ros/humble/setup.bash